Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Competition

 Is your puppy just one of many dogs in your home?
 Then your pet may be eating too quickly because it views mealtimes as a competition; for example, your pup believes they need to eat the food before another dog comes along to take it.
-This habit of competing for food can result from growing up in a large litter where your puppy and their siblings fought for food.
+This habit of competing for food can result from growing up in a large litter where your puppy and their siblings fight for food.

-Even if you don’t have other dogs in your home, your pup might be viewing you, children in the home or even cats as competition!
+Even if you don’t have other dogs in your home, your pup might be viewing you, children in the home, or even cats as competition!
 You can ease the anxiety of needing to compete for food by allowing each animal in your home to eat out of a separate bowl (or having them eat in separate rooms if needed).

 cute retriever puppies eating from bowls at home